Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • able to treat enough water for your needs (solo, duo, group consumption)

-• easy to use, maintain & replace
+• easy to maintain & replace parts as needed

-• cost effective for your backpacking budget
+• cost effective for your backpacking budget and length of trip

 • reliable - most important!

 When you use the REI Co-op website, you can compare various options for all of these variables, side by side.
+REI members receive yearly rebates on gear purchases along with a generous return policy, so factor that into the cost you pay up front.

-hand hygiene
+Practice impeccable hand hygiene

 At least I don't think you do!